dleeftink/QuickSet/readme.md

 Both eject the least frequent integer from the ranking upon inserting new items, yielding a ranked 'window' that guarantees the k-most occurring elements of the set to 'bubble up' (also known as *Least Frequently Used* or LFU).
 But whereas `minsum` ejects integers from their initial point of insertion (i.e. random access), `winsum` keeps a sorted ranking  in decreasing order of occurrence (slightly more computationally expensive).

-This makes QuickSet a faster alternative to counting and sorting all elements in a given set, preventing costly sorting operations and providing a ranked window of most frequent  integers up till a break point of your choosing.
+This makes QuickSet a faster alternative to counting and sorting all elements in a given set, preventing costly sorting operations while providing a ranked window of most frequent  integers up till a break point of your choosing.
 This allows you to work with frequently occuring items 'earlier' compared to processing and sorting the input data in full, especially if the underlying integers follow a non-uniform distribution.

 ## Quickstart